 Mechanical work began a few days later in the ceilings and wall.
 Ten days after inspections were performed and the concrete was repaved.
 Storefront systems and other doors and windows were put on order while exterior work continued.

-Chandlee Electric is the electrical contractor on this commercial new construction project.
-The work they are performing includes installing a transformer, feeders, disconnect, a large variety of circuits, receptacles, a floor box, a time clock, hooking up some of the kitchen equipment and installing a variety of light fixtures to meet the different needs in a restaurant build like this project.
+The electrical contractor is installing a transformer, feeders, disconnect, a large variety of circuits, receptacles, a floor box, a time clock, hooking up some of the kitchen equipment and installing a variety of light fixtures to meet the different needs in a restaurant build like this project.
 As the project progressed the owners added to the variety of fixtures to be installed.

 July was a busy month.
 By the first of the month walls were being laid out and framing was going up – a week later the MEP’s were being installed along with fire blocking walls.
 At this same time work on the low voltage wiring began and the sprinkler and fire alarm systems were being installed.
 Exterior work was on schedule at 25% complete.
 Wall cover inspections were performed, and insulation was being installed.
 Finish materials were ordered to be delivered after drywall installation was complete.
 Drywall was going up along with caulking the fire walls structures.
 Additional inspections were called in while exterior work was at 50% completion.
 Carpentry work and millwork was underway, ceiling grids and acoustical tile was going up on the ceilings as well as gypsum and other ceiling materials.
 Ceiling trim out, mechanical, lighting and HVAC ducting work continued.
 Sanding and finish of the drywall and soffit work were completed by month’s end, tile work and specialty finishes were 50% complete, and painting had begun.